jtleek/rpackages/README.md

 ```

 2. Create a [new Github repository](https://help.github.com/articles/create-a-repo) with the same name (packagename)
-3. In the _packagename_ directory run the command: _git init_
+3. In the _packagename_ directory on your local machine, run the commands: _git init_
+4. Then run: _git remote add origin git@github.com:yourusername/packagename.git
-4. Create a file in the _packagename_ directory called README.md
+5. Create a file in the _packagename_ directory called README.md
+6. Run the command: _git add ._
+7. Run the command: _git commit -m 'initial commit'_
+8. Run the command: _git push -u origin master_

 Documentation
 ---------------------